bdverseofficial/bds-sample-source/README.md

 - yarn build or yarn serve
 Check the config.json in ./public/configs/, to ensure the connection to your BDS server.

-By using Visual Studio Code you cn easily debug your plugin running in the container.
+By using Visual Studio Code you can debug your plugin running in the container.
 Open vscode, open the folder bds-sample-source, hit F5, select the process dotnet in the container.
 You can put a breackpoint where you need.

 ## Plugin